 By Terry Trucco

-Seeing Anything Goes, the bubbly, Tony-winning Cole Porter revival at the Stephen Sondheim Theater, put us in the mood for a Sidecar from the Blue Bar at the Algonquin.
+Seeing Anything Goes, the bubbly Cole Porter revival at the Stephen Sondheim Theater, put me in the mood for a Sidecar from the Blue Bar at the Algonquin.
 Who knows?
 Ethel Merman and the original cast from 1934 could have followed the same path after their performances.

-dates from 1904.
+Millesime gets the look of Belle Epoch Paris, the era that the movie’s Marion Cotillard character pines for, just right.
+The building, originally the Hotel Seville, dates from 1904.
 Though a David Rockwell redo in 2005 cleaned it up and modernized it in all the right places, early 20th-century remnants remain, like the restaurant’s mosaic floor, paneled walls and, best of all, the commanding Tiffany dome, beautifully restored after years of being cloaked in cigar smoke.

 Chef Laurent Manrique, whose CV includes a stint heading the Waldorf=Astoria’s Peacock Alley, gets the menu right as well, at least the several times I’ve had lunch.
 I happily gobbled up the Salmon Escalope, served with delicate Herb Meuniere ($20) and a side of creamed spinach ($7), an elegant rendering of a steak house staple, on a previous visit.